41074-013: West Kalimantan Power Grid Strengthening Project

 During Project Implementation

-ADB and AFD fielded a loan inception mission from 3-7 March 2014.
+ADB and AFD fielded a loan review mission from 6 January - 6 February 2015.
 PLN and ADB confirmed that internal monitoring will be conducted semi-annually, and external monitoring will be conducted twice (three months after compensation payment for 50% of towers, and once 30% of ROW compensation has been provided, for 275 kV TL and 150 kV TL each), according to the updated RCCDP for 275 kV and draft RCCP for 150 kV.
 All the monitoring reports will be submitted to ADB for web posting, and internal monitoring report will be made available to the affected people as well.
 PLN will submit the first internal monitoring report in June 2014 both for 275 kV TL and 150 kV TL.
 During construction, PLN is required to submit the progress of EMP implementation and monitoring twice a year which will be uploaded to the ADB website.
-A joint ADB-AFD loan review mission will be fielded on 29 September 2014.
+A joint ADB-AFD loan review mission will be fielded on August 2015.

 Project Data Sheets (PDS) contain summary information on the project or program.
 Because the PDS is a work in progress, some information may not be included in its initial version but will be added as it becomes available.
 Information about proposed projects is tentative and indicative.